-- 1. Colons versus Semicolons - a.
-Colons and semicolons express a relationship between two halves of a sentence. - b.
-Colons indicate that the second half of the sentence proceeds from the first half.
-Colons mean "that is" or "what I mean by that is..." - c.
-Semicolons create a list (but no stronger relationship than that).
-They mean "and" or "also." - d.
-Colons - i.
-Use them when the second half of the sentence further explains the first half: - John is a very emotional person: he cries at the drop of a hat. - · I got just what I wanted for my birthday: a Denali.
+- 1. Colons versus Semicolons - > Colons and semicolons express a relationship between two halves of a sentence. - > Colons indicate that the second half of the sentence proceeds from the first half.
+Colons mean "that is" or "what I mean by that is..." - Semicolons create a list (but no stronger relationship than that).
+They mean "and" or "also." - ➢ Colons - Use them when the first complete sentence explains what follows.
+(Note: Colons should not follow an incomplete sentence.) - John is a very emotional person: he cries at the drop of a hat. - I got just what I wanted for my birthday: a Denali. - Use them to introduce a list that does not flow naturally with the rest of the sentence. - The room was a cacophony of sounds from 2007: iPods, cell phones, and laptops. - You do not need a colon if the list fits into the grammar of the sentence. - My favorite foods are chicken cacciatore, boeuf en daube, and Cheesy Westerns.